SunStarSys/www/content/essays/mailing-lists.md

 The above configuration will adjust for that.

 In case you haven't kept up with the times, there is a recent movement afoot to introduce strong `DMARC` policies that reject messages which fail DKIM-Signature tests.
-Facebook, Twitter, and Yahoo! have been leading this charge into new territory, forcing mailing list operators to deal with the situation.
+Facebook, Twitter, LinkedIn and Yahoo! have been leading this charge into new territory, forcing mailing list operators to deal with the situation.
 What the `ezmlm-dmarc-filter` does, and this isn't the only possible solution to the problem, is drop the `DKIM-Signature` header for any such domain, and add an ".INVALID" suffix to the sender's "From"